mcellteam/Workshop_2016/bionetgen/README.md

 # BioNetGen
 ## Repository for BioNetGen models, descriptions, and code to be used for the 2016 Workshop.

-## BioNetGen

-The BioNetGen portion of the workshop consists of ...
+The BioNetGen portion of the workshop will cover ...

 * **[Basic Example](bngBasicExample/README.md)**